romkatv/zsh-bench/README.md

 Deferred initialization can reduce only *first cmd lag*.
 If done properly, it has have no effect on other latencies.
-Given that there are many configs to choose from that are below the threshold on *first cmd lag*, deferred initialization doesn't solve any real problems while adding quite a few on its own.
+Given that there are many configs to choose from that are below the threshold on *first cmd lag*, deferred initialization doesn't solve any real problems while adding quite a few of its own.

 So much for deferred initialization.
 Cannot recommend.